 Sl.
 No. Cognitive Abilities Course Outcomes 1.
 Memory & Retention Understand a broad overview of nature and scope of marketing.
 2. Logic & Reasoning Understand the marketing environment where the companies are operating and how it affects the company's operations.
-3. Logic & Reasoning; Intelligence Understand various marketing decisions, based upon the combination of product, price, promotion and distribution elements.
-4. Logic & Reasoning; Problem Solving Understand the consumer behaviour and how it affects the marketing operations of companies.
-5. Logic & Reasoning; Creative Thinking Understand STP analysis and its application.
-6. Logic & Reasoning; Information Analysis Understand the offerings and products of the companies - product mix, branding, packaging, labelling, new product development and their adoption.
+3. Logic & Reasoning; Understand various marketing decisions, based upon the combination Intelligence of product, price, promotion and distribution elements.
+4. Logic & Reasoning; Understand the consumer behaviour and how it affects the marketing Problem Solving operations of companies.
+5. Logic & Reasoning; Understand STP analysis and its application.
+Creative Thinking 6.
+I a sia de Danassina.
+Understand the offerings and products of the companies - product Logic & Reasoning; mix, branding, packaging, labelling, new product development and Information Analysis their adoption.
 7. Logic & Reasoning Understand how companies, price their products.
-8. Memory & Retention; Information Analysis Understand how distribution channels are used by the companies to reach their products to the consumers.
-9. Memory & Retention; Creative Thinking Understand elements of promotional mix and their impact on company sales.
+8. Memory & Retention; Understand how distribution channels are used by the companies to Information Analysis reach their products to the consumers.
+9. Memory & Retention; Understand elements of promotional mix and their impact on Creative Thinking company sales.